 How To Use It

-You can use topical azelaic acid products in the form of serums or gels or creams.
-Because it’s generally well tolerated, azelaic acid is an effective ingredient to fade hyperpigmentation for people with sensitive skin that can’t tolerate other active ingredients.
+You can use topical azelaic acid products in the form of serums, gels, or creams.
+Because it’s generally well tolerated, azelaic acid is an effective ingredient to fade hyperpigmentation for people with sensitive skin who can’t tolerate other active ingredients.

 5. Niacinamide